11 easy ways to improve site speed that ANYONE can do!

 It’s easy to jump at the cheapest deal when considering hosting, but given that site speed has such a dramatic effect on traffic, and therefore earing potential, it can be a false economy.

 The host I recommend for new and smaller bloggers is SiteGround.
-I noticed a dramatic increase in both site speed and traffic when I switched to my current host SiteGround*.
+I noticed a dramatic increase in both site speed and traffic when I switched my blog to SiteGround*.
 SiteGround pride themselves on continually seeking out improvements in speed and being among the first to offer the latest web hosting speed technologies.

 Better still, SiteGround offer a couple of extra features to further improve site speed: the SG Optimiser and FREE Cloudflare CDN integration.
 More about those below.
 You can find out more about SiteGround’s dedication to website speed here*.

 Whoever you choose to host your website, ensure they are focused on speed!